 No obstruction to view is allowed on any residential lot between the sidewalk and the curb, or eight feet back from the edge of the street, where no sidewalk exists, or in any street right-of-way, except lawn trees that are pruned high enough to permit unobstructed vision to vehicle drivers.
 On a corner lot in any district, no obstruction to view, except utility fixtures not higher than three feet, shall be allowed to impede vision between a height of two feet and ten feet above the centerline grades of the street within a triangular area formed by the streets at property line and a line connecting them at points thirty feet from the intersection of the property lines.

-Weeds and grass must be maintained and kept at a height lower than six inches.
+Weeds and grass must be maintained and kept at a height lower than eight inches.